Mind Ninja

 3. Setting up an initial position

-After choosing the goal pattern the pattern inventor can set up some initial position by placing any number of stones of any color on the board (or none at all).
-At the end of setting the initial position the player should click "Pass" button.
+After choosing the goal pattern the pattern inventor can set up an initial position by placing any number of stones of any color on the board (or none at all).
+At the end of setting the initial position the player should click the "Pass" button.

 The purpose of this step is to set up a position that seems to be balanced both for the builder and the blocker.

-Important remark!
-You must not form the goal pattern at this step since the player roles aren't chosen yet!
-If you form the goal pattern at this step then the second player can choose to be builder and win a game.
-If you are not an experienced player it is better to skip this step at all by clicking "Pass" button.
+Important!
+You must not form the goal pattern in this step since the player roles aren't chosen yet!
+If you form the goal pattern during this step, then the second player can choose to be the builder and win the game.
+If you are not an experienced player, it is better to skip this step by clicking the "Pass" button.

 4. Choosing a builder and a blocker

-At this step a second player can analyze the chosen pattern and the initial position and decide whether he wants to play as the builder or blocker.
+In this step the second player can analyze the chosen pattern and the initial position and decide whether he wants to play as the builder or blocker.

 After this step the actual play begins.